daniel-tertius/tradesmith/New Try/tradesmith/README.md

 #### Changed
 - Change some files' names to Vue.js naming convention.
+- BaseButton: Changed the slot into a prop: label.

 #### Improved
 - Overall Style on screen of all sizes.